-- SC5.4.1 The Penalty or Penalties that may be imposed by an Authorised Officer if the offence(s) are proved are: - i) A reprimand oral or written (a written reprimand will specify the length of time the reprimand will remain on file) - ii) Exclusion from defined areas of the University or defined activities for a period not exceeding one calendar month. - iii) In cases where there is damage to University premises or property, a requirement to make good the cost, in whole or in part, of any damage caused (or to replace University property damaged).
-The timescale during which any costs must be paid will be agreed with the University's Finance Office. - iv) The removal or restriction of privileges for a specified period of time. - v) A valid 'Notice to Quit' issued by the Head of Student Accommodation for offences committed within University residential accommodation. - SC5.4.2 If a penalty is issued, the Appeals, Complaints and Conduct Manager (ACCM)should be notified for the purposes of record keeping and future reference.
+- SC5.4.1 The Penalty or Penalties that may be imposed by an Authorised Officer if the offence(s) are proved are: - i) A written reprimand which will specify the length of time the reprimand will remain on file - ii) Exclusion from defined areas of the University or defined activities for a period not exceeding one calendar month. - iii) In cases where there is damage to University premises or property (or that of one of our partners), a requirement to make good the cost, in whole or in part, of any damage caused (or to replace property damaged).
+The timescale during which any costs must be paid will be agreed with the University's Finance Office. - iv) The removal or restriction of privileges for a specified period of time. - v) A valid 'Notice to Quit' issued by the Head of Student Accommodation for offences committed within University residential accommodation. - SC5.4.2 If a penalty is issued, the Appeals, Complaints and Conduct Manager (ACCM) should be notified for the purposes of record keeping and future reference.